hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-H﻿ere is the *VolumeSnapshot* YAML manifest file that creates a volume snapshot from the existing PVC *'mysql-pvc'*:
+H﻿ere is the *VolumeSnapshot* YAML manifest file that creates a volume snapshot from the PVC *'mysql-pvc'*: